ProgInfra/Stackainer/docs/ideas.md

   - Register in DNS : Use IP of Traefik Server in DNS
 - Automatic Script : Ansible / Bash / Typer
 - Be Careful to permission
+- Frontend to get web UI to create new stack

 ## Stack Ideas